Mies van der Rohe & His Iconic Buildings

 Similar to the philosophy he used to approach the buildings he designed, Mies also deemed it necessary that the interiors of the structure matched his built form.
 Using extremely unconventional and expensive techniques, he designed a series of iconic pieces of furniture that were used in his projects, which are manufactured and sold to this date.

-He was so passionate about the furniture he created, that on one occasion when he locked horns with Alfred Rosenburg of the Nazi Gestapo, he remarked how shabby the officer’s writing table looked and how he felt like throwing it out of the window.
+He was so passionate about the furniture he created, that on one occasion when he locked horns with Alfred Rosenburg of the Nazi Gestapo.
+Not one to shy away from his opinion, he remarked how shabby the officer’s writing table looked and how he felt like throwing it out of the window.
 He further added saying that he wished to create objects that one didn’t feel like throwing out of the window.
-Some famous examples of his furniture are the Barcelona chair, Barcelona day bed and the Brno tubular side chair.
+Some famous examples of his furniture are the Barcelona chair, Barcelona day bed, and the Brno tubular side chair.

 Newton Thomas